 Which High School College Counseling Program is Right for Me?

-7 Tips When Looking into a College Counseling Program
+Seven Tips to Use When Looking into a College Counseling Program

 As you weigh your high school options, use this guide to help you recognize what to look for in a strong college counseling program.
 Rowland Hall, a leading Utah independent private school, offers a nationally renowned college counseling program, with three full-time counselors who know and care for each student as they guide them through the process of discovering the colleges that best reflect their interests and aspirations.

 Below, we share elements of a top-tier college counseling program to consider when choosing a high school:

 1. Look for a low student-to-counselor ratio.
 A good college counseling program should have a strong team of experienced counselors who are experts in the college admission process and can offer personalized guidance to students.
 Look for schools with a low student-to-counselor ratio, as this indicates that the school prioritizes counseling.
 For example, Utah's student-to-college-counselor ratio is 674:1, while Rowland Hall's ratio is 27:1.

 2. Consider the counselor's experience.
 A highly experienced college counselor will have a breadth of knowledge about the many facets of the college process and choosing a college that is a good fit for each student.
 Additionally, they will have strong relationships with college admission offices, allowing them to tap into and understand what colleges seek in an applicant.
 They should also have up-to-date knowledge about college admission requirements, testing requirements, and financial aid options.
 Ask about the counselor's credentials and experience before making a decision.

 3. Check for college counseling resources.
 A school with a strong college counseling program should have resources available to students and parents, such as workshops, meetings with college representatives, and access to college representatives.
 Look for schools that offer college planning classes for juniors and seniors, essay writing workshops, and financial aid counseling.